 Not only are they pleasing to the eye, but they are also used for medicine in some cultures, and their leaves, stalks and flowers can be eaten as vegetables.

-They will be in bloom from February to April.
+They will be in bloom until the end of February.

 2. Decorative dahlias